This is more than just a yoga retreat, it is an active adventure with volcano hiking, baby sea turtles, and ancient Mayan culture.

 I am not going to talk about underwear which should be comfortable every day, not only when hiking.
 But I want to talk about T-shirts.
 Wool is very popular in Norway: summer wool, merino wool, smart wool, old fashion wool, etc. If I'm honest, I don't go along with fashion trends easily, but buying myself a light, summer merino wool T-shirt was a very good idea.

 When hiking with a backpack, your shirt must have sleeves.
 It is very uncomfortable to feel the backpack strap under a sweaty armpit on a warm summer day.
 A cotton T-shirt is not the best choice because it dries slowly.
-I recommend light wool or synthetic T-shirt for warm weather or a long-sleeved shirt for cooler weather.
+I recommend a light wool or synthetic T-shirt for warm weather or a long-sleeved shirt for cooler weather.
 Choose materials that insulate, wick moisture, and dry quickly.

 The same goes for socks.
 A hiking sock is crucial to prevent blisters.
 A hiking sock, unlike a cotton sock, provides significant protection against rubbing that your boot might cause.
 Low-cut socks are not a good choice for hiking, choose crew socks instead.